AgtLucas/_agtlucas.com/_posts/2019-04-13-things-i-like-the-most-on-swift.markdown

 // Hello, Scarlet Witch!
 ```

-Coming from The Web spectrum, with JavaScript, if you wanted something like that you would have to pass an object with a key `name` on it I really like this small detail of Swift.
+I really like this small detail of Swift, because coming from The Web spectrum, with JavaScript, if you wanted something like that you would have to pass an object with a key `name` on it.

 But that's not all!